-Dais collaborated with interior design and architecture studio Lind + Almond and Alexander Kølpin of Kølpin Hotels to provide a curated art collection for Hotel Sanders: a new boutique hotel that opened in Copenhagen, November 2017.
+Dais collaborated with interior design and architecture studio Lind + Almond and Alexander Kølpin of Kølpin Hotels to provide a curated art collection for Hotel Sanders: a new boutique hotel that opened in Copenhagen in November 2017.
 The artworks were sourced and commissioned to compliment the historical context and new design scheme of the property.

 Hotel Sanders is built in a classical 19th century building in the heart of Copenhagen, and is a stone throw away from The Royal Danish Theatre.
 The owner, Alexander Kølpin, is a renowned ballet dancer, creative producer and entrepreneur.